JulesssG/ADA-project/README.md

 # Amazon food data analysis

 ## Abstract
+Nowadays more and more people order food through the Amazon website.
+Using amazon you are able to see the existing rating of any product and after your order, you can evaluate that product.
+However, how representative is that evaluation to the product?
+How many different groups of people?
+If the product already has a bad evaluation how difficult is it to rate it with good?

 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?

 ## Research questions